AsamK/signal-cli/README.md

 systemctl reload dbus.service
 ```

-Then just execute the send command from above, the service will be autostarted by dbus the first time it is requested.
+Make sure to use "--dbus-system" with the send command, the service will be autostarted by dbus the first time it is requested.

 ## Storage